JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Pause behaviour

-#### Time behaviour during rest interval

-The "Elapsed Time" is stopped counting.

-#### Interval numbering during rest interval

-Despite being entered on apps as an attribute of an interval, the PM5 reports a rest period as an independent interval.
-As soon as the rest interval starts, the interval number is increased and the previous split time and distance are transferred to their respected fields.

 #### Entering a rest interval

 When antering a rest interval, no specific messages are sent.
 However, our trace shows that: